10 Frugal Tips for Keeping Warm in Winter

 Keep It Hot

-Sip and Savor: Enjoying warm drinks is a simple yet effective way to stay cozy.
+Sip and Savor: Enjoying warm drinks is a simple yet effective way to stay cosy.
 Whether it’s tea, coffee, hot chocolate, warm milk, Horlicks, or Ovaltine, these beverages can help keep you warm.
 Invest in a thermos flask or mug to keep your drinks piping hot and reduce the need to constantly boil the kettle.
 Swapping out your regular lunch for a hot bowl of soup, stews, or casseroles can also raise your core temperature.

 mug of hot chocolate with cookies at the side